AlexsanderShaw/AlexsanderShaw.github.io/2024/01/index-zh.cn/index.md

 ![image-20240227195228315](https://raw.githubusercontent.com/AlexsanderShaw/BlogImages/main/img/2023/202402271952409.png)

-cks                     Start/Stop a SOCKS4a/SOCKS5 server to relay traffic
-    spawn                     Spawn a session
+            Start/Stop a SOCKS4a/SOCKS5 server to relay traffic spawn                     Spawn a session
     spawnas                   Spawn a session as another user spawnto                   Set executable to spawn processes into